Parent Page(s): Student Response Systems

 How does Top Hat Work?

-Upload your Powerpoint and pose a variety of questions types.
+Upload your Powerpoint and embed a variety of question types.
+(Or do it standalone, without Powerpoint)

-Students brainstorm and respond on their personal devices.
+Students think, share, discuss, and then respond on their personal devices.

 Have groups discuss questions in class.